lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 also apply filtering based on evidence codes as desired, see `?makeGoSet` for more details.

-`    `\
-`                    `\
 `       `

 The function `makeGoSet` uses the package to query the relevent database (e.g. Ensembl, Uniprot) for GO terms.
 All GO terms that have been observed for the 5032 proteins in the hyperLOPIT dataset are retieved.
 Users should note that the number of GO terms retreived is also dependent on the database version queried and thus is always subject to change.
-We find it is common to see many GO terms with only one protein assigned to that term, these such terms generally do not bring and information generally for building the classifier and thus we can remove such GO terms by using the function `filterBinMSnSet`.
+We find it is common to see GO terms with only one protein assigned to that term.
+Such terms do not bring any information for building the classifier and are thus removes using the `filterBinMSnSet` function.

 `  `

-Now we have generated our auxiliary data we can use the *k*-NN implementation of transfer learning available in to integrate this with our primary MS-based quantitative proteomics data using the functions `knntlOptimisation` to estimate the free-parameters for the integration, and `knntlClassification` to do the predictions.
-We have shown that using transfer learning in the context of spatial proteomics results in the assignment of proteins to sub-cellular niches with a higher generalisation accuracy than using standard supervised machine learning with a single source of information @Breckels:2016.
+Now that we have generated our auxiliary data, we can use the *k*-NN implementation of transfer learning available in to integrate this with our primary MS-based quantitative proteomics data using the functions `knntlOptimisation` to estimate the free-parameters for the integration, and `knntlClassification` to do the predictions.
+We have shown that using transfer learning results in the assignment of proteins to sub-cellular niches with a higher generalisation accuracy than using standard supervised machine learning with a single source of information
+@Breckels:2016.

 The first step, as with any machine learning algorithm, is to optimise any free paramaters of the classifier.
-For the \*k\*-NN TL classifier there are two sets of parameters that need optimising: the first set are the $k$’s for the primary and auxiliary data sources required for the nearest neighbour calculations for each data source.
-The second set of parameters (which is noted by a vector of $\theta$ weights) that require optimising are the class weights, one per subcellular niche, that control the proportion of primary and auxiliary data to use for learning.
+For the $k$-NN TL classifier there are two sets of parameters that need optimising: the first set are the $k$’s for the primary and auxiliary data sources required for the nearest neighbour calculations for each data source.
+The second set of parameters (noted by a vector of $\theta$ weights) that require optimising are the class weights, one per subcellular niche, that control the proportion of primary and auxiliary data to use for learning.
 A weight can take any real value number between 0 and 1.
-A weight of $\theta = 1$ indicates that all weight is given to the primary data (and this implicitly implies that a weight of $1 - \theta$ is given to the auxiliary data, similarly a weight of $\theta = 0$ implies that all weight is given to the auxiliary data (so 0 is given to the primary source).
+A weight of $\theta = 1$ indicates that all weight is given to the primary data (and this implicitly implies that a weight of $1 - \theta = 0$ is given to the auxiliary data), and similarly a weight of $\theta = 0$ implies that all weight is given to the auxiliary data (so 0 is given to the primary source).
 If we conduct a parameter seach and test weights
 $\theta = {0, 1/3, 2/3, 1}$ for each class, and if we have, for example
 10 subcellular niches, this will result in `4^{10}` different combinations of parameters to test.
-The parameter optimisation is therefore time consuming and as such we recommend you make use of a computing cluster (code and submissing scripts are also available in the supporting information).
+The parameter optimisation is therefore time consuming and as such we recommend making use of a computing cluster (code and submissing scripts are also available in the supporting information).
 The markers in the `hl` dataset contain 14 subcellular classes.
 If we examine these markers and classes on the PCA